scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 meeting the unwritten agenda is apparently met.
-His description is so devoid of anything familiar to any governing institution that I've seen and expressed as so accommodating to all voices spoken that it sounds completely fantastical and somewhat completely absurd.
+His description is so devoid of anything familiar to any governing institution that I've seen and expressed as so accommodating to all voices spoken that it sounds completely fantastical and somewhat absurd.

 The demolition of the state and capitalistic values happened via intense reform throughout various industries.
 First through applied consumer